Menu

 You buy the annuity as a one-time payment from an insurance company and then guarantee a set income level for the rest of your life.

-These can be beneficial if you require a care plan soon.
-Reaching equity from your home may be possible to buy an Immediate Care Annuity.
+These can be beneficial if you require a care plan in the near future.
+You may be able to buy an Immediate Care Annuity by reaching equity in your home.

 Existing Equity Release Plans – What Happens If I Go Into Care?